Gumu-96/BookwormApp/README.md

 Makes use of [Google's Books API](https://developers.google.com/books/docs/v1/using) to search books and uses firestore to store any user related data and book stats.

-That app was built with clean architecture in mind and the MVVM pattern.
+The app was built with clean architecture in mind and the MVVM pattern.
 Uses Jetpack Compose and Material 3 components for the UI layer.

 ## Tech Stack